netsec-ethz/rains/README.md

 ### On your machine

-The following installation steps were tested for TODO define os and version
+1. Make sure that you are using a clean and recently updated Ubuntu 16.04.

-1. Install and setup go development environment [TODO source]
+2. Make sure that you have a Go workspace setup
-2. Download the repo e.g. `go get github.com/netsec-ethz/rains`
+3. Download the repo e.g. `go get github.com/netsec-ethz/rains`
-3. Download the scion repo according to [TODO source]
+4. Download and install scion according to the [README](https://github.com/scionproto/scion)
-4. TODO necessary?
-Build all executables by calling make
+4. Create the necessary binaries by calling [make](Makefile)
-5. Use the binaries created in the cmd folder
+5. Use the binaries created in the cmd [folder](cmd/)

 ### In scion lab